-Rainbow Dam is about 30 feet high and 1,000 feet long.
-It began producing electricity in 1910.
+Colter Falls is a half-mile upstream from Rainbow Dam and covered by the dam’s reservoir waters so is rarely, if ever, seen.
+Rainbow Dam is about 30 feet high and 1,000 feet long and began producing electricity in 1910.
 The upgrades in 2013 boosted electricity production and added safeguards to protect fish traveling down the Missouri River.
-Colter Falls is a half-mile upstream from the dam.
-Today, it is covered by the waters of the dam’s reservoir and is rarely, if ever, seen.

-Just downstream from the dam is Rainbow Falls which are about 45 feet high and 1,300 feet wide.
+Just downstream is Rainbow Falls which are about 45 feet high and 1,300 feet wide.
 Crooked Falls are a half mile further downstream where the Missouri flows over an irregular rock shelf around 19 feet high.

-It is close to 60 feet high and 750 feet long and is the newest dam at Great Falls.
-Construction was completed in 1958.
+The next dam downstream, at close to 60 feet high and 750 feet long, is Cochrane.
+The newest dam at Great Falls, its construction was completed in 1958.

-Great Falls, also known as Big Falls, is impressive with a height of more than 80 feet.
-With Ryan Dam, built just above it, the total water fall is about 148 feet.
-Ryan Dam is over 1,300 feet long.
-Ryan Island Park is the best place to see Great Falls and Ryan Dam.
+Great Falls and Ryan Dam are a bit daunting with a total water fall of about 148 feet.
+Great Falls itself is more than 80 feet high.
+Ryan Dam, completed in 1915, is over 1,300 feet long.
+Ryan Island Park provides the best viewpoint.
 A suspension bridge over the dam’s spillway gives access to the park.
 It’s a great place for a picnic.

 As the river moves east, the river valley narrows and deepens.
-The Morony Dam was built in the late 1920’s about 3.5 miles downstream.
+Morony Dam is about 3.5 miles downstream.

 Morony Dam and former town site

-There is fishing below the Morony Dam and a 3.4 mile loop trail leads to a natural spring.
+There is fishing below the dam.
+A 3.4 mile loop trail starts at the townsite and leads to a natural spring.

 Giant Springs State Park

-Giant Springs is one of the largest natural springs in the US sending over 150 million gallons of water a day into the Missouri River.
-The water is a constant 54F degrees so it never freezes and provides a guaranteed winter water source for wildlife and, in the past, humans.
-The Local Plains Tribes used the area as a winter camp as did the fur traders and trappers who came later.
-The area continues to be a great place to see wildlife.
+This is one Montana’s most popular state parks and is centered around Giant Springs.
+This is one of the largest natural springs in the US sending over 150 million gallons of water a day into the Missouri River.
+The water is a constant 54F degrees so never freezes.
+It provides a guaranteed winter water source for wildlife and is a great place to see wildlife of many kinds.
+In the past, local Plains Tribes used the area as a winter camp as did the fur traders and trappers who came later.

 First Peoples Buffalo Jump State Park

-The highlight of this state park is the massive sandstone cliff with heights between 30 and 50 feet along its one mile length.
+The highlight of this state park, about 15 miles west of Great Falls, is the massive sandstone cliff with heights between 30 and 50 feet along its one mile length.
 It is one of the largest bison jump sites in North America.
 The state park itself is almost 1500 acres of prairie grassland.
-There is a 3-mile loop trail through the grassland between the cliff and the modern visitor center.
-At the visitor center, displays and hands-on activities explain the relationship between the bison and the people of the Northern Plains Tribes.
-You’ll learn about these people and successful efforts to save the bison from extinction.

 Archaeologists have found evidence of jump sites all along the cliff.
 In some places, piles of stone organized in v-shaped “drivelines” lead to the edge of the cliff.
 In other places, there is evidence of up to 18 feet of compacted bison bones at the cliff base.